Porfirije, Serbian Patriarch: Hegumen of Kovilj Monastery

-On 6 October 1990, upon the blessing of Bishop Irinej Bulović of Bačka, Porfirije joined the Kovilj Monastery in Kovilj, near Novi Sad.
+On 6 October 1990, upon the blessing of Bishop Irinej Bulović of Bačka, Porfirije joined the Kovilj Monastery near Novi Sad.
 On 21 November 1990, he was ordained as hieromonk and became hegumen of the Kovilj Monastery.
+Many young monks and novices came to the Kovilj Monastery following him.
+These were the times when the monastery had become a spiritual center for many young people: intellectuals, artists, actors, and rock musicians, especially from Novi Sad and Belgrade.
+Since then Porfirije has particularly dealt with patients with drug addictions.